Uncommonness/auto_tour_agent/README.md

 # Auto Tour Agent

 This repository contains basic utilities for collecting points of interest (POI) data using the [OpenTripMap](https://opentripmap.io/product) API.
-The script helps you gather travel information that can be used for building tourism datasets or exploration tools.
+A small sample dataset is included so you can try the chatbot without providing an OpenTripMap key.
+In addition, a Gemini powered chatbot demonstrates how to generate itineraries from the dataset.

 ## Requirements